-Photography is teaching me to see my surroundings differently… enriching peak experiences beyond my wildest dreams.
+Photography is teaching me to see our surroundings differently… enriching peak experiences beyond my wildest dreams.

-Finding intimate landscapes in remote areas, far away from crowds and off the beaten path is what gets me up at 4am… chasing the best light for my photographs.
+Finding intimate landscapes in remote areas, far away from crowds and off the beaten path gets me up at 4am… or in many cases puts me to bed at 4am… while chasing the best light for my photographs.
 Whether it’s discovering forest service roads in my 4WD overlander, kayaking into hidden lakes and rivers, or hiking to a remote waterfall.
 I’ll even break out the mountain bike for quicker access to a hidden gem.
 Chasing the best light both challenges and excites me.

 Seeking The Great Light